learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 ### Check Your Work

-If you see a long message ending in "For additional documentation please visit https://rvm.io", continue below.
+If you see a long message ending in "For additional documentation, please visit https://rvm.io", continue below.

 ## Install Ruby Version 2.6.1 on Ubuntu